YangWenhao3906/Discussions_to_Skills/README.md

 # Intro

-This is a work in progress and your feedback and suggestions are welcome!
+This is a work in progress.
+This coding book was written by me and has not been annotated and summarized by another one at the same time.
+Therefore, there are many missing issues and other problems.
+Any feedback and suggestions are welcome!

 Many useful information can be extracted from the Issue discussions on GitHub, including but not limited to: solutions to some problems, reflection of the developers' skills from their discussions.
 It is reasonable to measure a developer's skills not only from his/her code contributions, but also from his/her discussions with others.
 Undoubtedly, someone's speech reflects his/her personal skill traits.